top of page

 Extra support for parents hiring nannies is also available through 1:1 consultation.
 This may include guidance on interviewing, contracting, how to prepare for a successful relationship, and how to set up household employee taxes.

-Please reach out to Dr. Diwan at sdiwan@hpnclub.org for any questions or concerns.
+Please reach out to Dr. Diwan at sdiwan@hpnclub.org with any questions or concerns.

 Sarah leading caregiver PD.jpg